-The technique described in the previous sections provide a general methodology for extracting I-V and switching data for differential buffers, regardless whether they fall into the full, half-, or pseudo-differential category.
+Deleted: , in which Deleted: there is a Deleted: that is identical to Deleted: e Deleted: which will be used for Deleted: Deleted: The technique described in the previous sections provide a general methodology for extracting I-V and switching data for differential buffers, regardless whether they fall into the full, half, or pseudo-differential category.
 In fact, the model maker does not even have to know what kind of differential buffer he or she is working with; the buffer can be treated as a black box for the purposes of this process, without concern for the design details.

 Note that the series [Model] may not always need to be present in the final IBIS model.
 In general, a series [Model] will not be needed if there is no internal differential current flowing between the two signal terminals of the buffer.
-How can we tell how much internal differential current flows between the two signal terminals of other differential buffers types without looking inside the design?
+But how can we tell how much internal differential current flows between the two signal terminals of other differential buffers types without looking inside the design?
 How do we know whether the fully or half-differential buffer requires the series [Model]?
-On the other hand, how can we tell whether there is an on-die termination resistor (or equivalent) between the two signal terminals?
+Or how can we tell whether there is an on-die termination resistor (or equivalent) between the two signal terminals?
 One may think that these questions can only be answered with a detailed knowledge of the circuit schematics.
-What if the SPICE model is encrypted, or for some reason we can only treat it as a black box?
+But what if the SPICE model is encrypted, or for some reason we can only treat it as a black box?

 Fortunately, the answer to these questions can be found easily by going through the normal process of generating a set of I-V surfaces as described in the previous sections.
 After the differential I-V surface has been extracted, we just need to find the magnitude of the largest current on it.
-If the current is in the low μA , or nA range, we can conclude that the internal differential current is negligible, and we can safely omit the series [Model] from the final IBIS model.
-To put this into perspective, a 1 μA differential current with a 1 V differential voltage corresponds to a 1 M Ω differential impedance, which will most likely not affect the waveforms in a noticeable way in a 50 Ω transmission line environment.
+If the current is in the low μ A, or nA range, we can conclude that the internal differential current is negligible, and we can safely omit the series [Model] from the final IBIS model.
+To put this into perspective, a 1 μ A differential current with a 1 V differential voltage corresponds to a 1 M Ω differential impedance, which will most likely not affect the waveforms in a noticeable way in a 50 Ω transmission line environment.

-In addition, a recent study revealed that many true or half-differential buffers have practically no internal differential current flow between the signal terminals unless there is a deliberate termination device designed into the buffer between those terminals.
+Also, a recent study revealed that many true or half-differential buffers have practically no internal differential current flow between the signal terminals unless there is a deliberate termination device designed into the buffer between those terminals.
 This explains why the traditional IBIS modeling approach using only two single-ended [Model]s as a differential pair was sufficient for most purposes.
 The study is available at: